-100+ exhibitors showcasing school resources, products, services and technology for classrooms, schools and careers.
+100+ exhibitors showcasing cutting edge school resources, services, products and technology for classrooms, schools and educators.

 The Education Show is a key event of The National Education Summit which draws principals, school leaders, business managers and educators from K-12.
 For more information on the National Education Summit please visit nationaleducationsummit.com.au

 The 2018 Show has now concluded.
 The 2019 Show exhibitors and program will be announced closer to the event.